tcheukueppoo/maat/docs/gc.md

 **What is a share worklist?**

-Each maatine has its own share worklist which contains shared objects that it owns and were found by other maatines when going through their worklist.
+Each maatine has its own share worklist which contains shared objects that it owns and were found by other maatines when they were going through their worklists.
 Don't misunderstand the meaning of "share" in share worklist as a list containing any shared object, these shared object should only be owned by the maatine that owns the list.
 Processing a share worklist is all about marking every objects in the list gray and shared before the sweep phase.

 **Why and when to send a shared object we don't own to the share worklist of the maatine that owns it**

-Any shared object we don't own encountered in our worklist **may** links to objects we own, this truly is not just an assumption and there is no garantee that the objects we own linked to this shared object is reachable from our root set.
+Any shared object we don't own encountered in our worklist **may** have links to objects we own, this truly is not just an assumption and there is no garantee that the objects we own linked to this shared object is reachable from our root set.
 It's very hard to speculate on the number of objects we own that are